Aarononomous/Switch-Color-Model/README.md

 ## Usage

+Switch CSS Color Model replaces selected text with the next in a rolling series of color models.
+If there's no selection(s) made, it will replace everything on the line(s) beneath the cursor(s).

 ### Via the Context Menu

 Right-click on the selection you want to switch and choose "Switch CSS Color Model."